In this article

 Additional salt and oil

-The simplest way to make a vegan pesto – alla Genovese – is simply to miss out on the cheese entirely.
-If you do this for yourself or for a vegan guest, you will probably need to add a little more salt than usual, with part of the cheese’s role is to act as a seasoning and perhaps a little more oil.
+The simplest way to make a vegan pesto – alla Genovese – is simply to omit the cheese entirely.
+If you do this for yourself or for a vegan guest, you will probably need to add a little more salt than usual, since part of the cheese’s role is to act as a seasoning, and perhaps a little more oil.

-Alternatively, adding a little yeast is an excellent way to reproduce some of the cheese’s flavor.
+Alternatively, adding a little nutritional yeast is an excellent way to reproduce some of the cheese’s flavor.

 Vegan cheese